Energizer Holdings (EPC) Q2 2017 Results - Earnings Call Transcript

 Stephen R. Powers - UBS Securities LLC

 Great.
 Thanks.
 First, on Sun Care.
-On the U.S. side, can you just clarify how much of that shipment timing was a catch-up from the prior quarter versus the pull-forward from Q3?
-And then internationally, the distribution gains that you made this quarter, is – do you think that level of strength is sustainable?
+On the U.S. side, can you just clarify how much of that shipment timing was a catch-up from the prior quarter versus a pull-forward from Q3?
+And then internationally, the distribution gains that you made this quarter, is – do you think that level is sustainable?
 And just really how do you size for the distribution opportunity?

 David P. Hatfield - Energizer Holdings, Inc.